On his 73rd birthday, much like any other day, Sylvester Stallone hit the gym.

-Sly confirmed he added about 10lbs to his frame during the six weeks he trained with Franco for Rocky III, and those results were well documented in the final movie.
+Sly confirmed he added about 10lbs to his frame during the 6 weeks he trained with Franco for Rocky III, and those results were well documented in the final movie.

-“You should have seen how strong he got while we trained together,” adds Franco.
 “He gained about 10lbs, but his waist was very small at around 29 inches.
-When we started our training, he had a 44 inch chest and 16 1/2 inch arms.
+When we started training, he had a 44 inch chest and 16 1/2 inch arms.
 Six weeks later and his chest measured 50 inches with 18 inch arms.

 Most of the time we trained instinctively, dropping exercises which we felt were no longer working and pushing harder on those that were.

-If you’re wondering why there are workouts dedicated entirely to abs, it’s because every time they trained abs they’d make sure to hit a 1000 rep circuit consisting of:
+If you’re wondering why there are entire workouts dedicated only to abs, it’s because every time they trained abs they’d make sure to hit a 1000 rep circuit consisting of:

-It’s funny, I never knew this picture existed!”
+It’s funny, I never knew that picture existed!”

 1985 was a massively successful year for Sylvester Stallone.

-He hit cinemas with the huge double-whammy of Rambo: First Blood Part II and the Christmas release of Rocky IV.
+He hit cinemas with the huge double-whammy of Rambo: First Blood Part II in summer, and the Christmas release of Rocky IV.